fvm/super-duper-barnacle/README.md

-# super-duper-barnacle-AoC-2018
+# Advent of Code 2018

-Advent of Code 2018
+Solutions and attempts at them